At a glance

 Top five cancers in cats

-The most common form of cancer in cats, lymphoma is cancer of the lymphoid tissue caused by the abnormal growth of lymphocytes (a type of white blood cell).
+The most common form of cancer in cats, lymphoma is a cancer of the lymphoid tissue caused by the abnormal growth of lymphocytes (a type of white blood cell).
 Lymphoma can develop in many parts of the body, but it affects the gastrointestinal tract most often.

 - Viral infections (FIV and FeLV): Cats with feline leukemia virus are 60 times more likely to acquire lymphosarcoma than those without.
 Cats with FeLV are 5-6 times more likely to develop lymphosarcoma